crykn/gdx-wiki/wiki/html5-backend-and-gwt-specifics.md

 **BUT IT SOMETIMES ISN'T, AT FIRST**

 So there are a few things that are fundamentally different about developing using GWT as opposed to running a desktop project.
-You'll want to get familiar with two Gradle tasks in particular; you can launch these tasks from your IDE if you aren't comfortable on the command line, but command-line Gradle tends to avoid problems when the IDE isn't working as well as we would like. `gradlew html:superDev` will be your main tool during development; it allows for a much-improved debugging experience and allows quickly reloading changes to the Java code. `gradlew html:dist` produces a fully-functioning web page that can be uploaded to a static web host (such as the free GitHub Pages service); it also optimizes the web page so the game in it will perform better, which makes `dist` take a little longer than `superDev`.
+You'll want to get familiar with two Gradle tasks in particular; you can launch these tasks from your IDE if you aren't comfortable on the command line, but command-line Gradle tends to avoid problems when the IDE isn't working as well as we would like. `gradlew html:superDev` will be your main tool during development; it allows for a much-improved debugging experience and allows quickly reloading changes to the Java code. `gradlew html:dist` produces a fully-functioning web page that can be uploaded to a static web host (such as [itch.io](https://itch.io/developers) or [GitHub Pages](https://pages.github.com/), both free); it also optimizes the web page so the game in it will perform better, which makes `dist` take a little longer than `superDev`.

 ## superDev